Want to learn how to sell on Amazon?

 2. Private Label

 In my opinion, this is the way to go.
 This option includes the ability to customize the products you’re trying to sell.
-I am not in PL and I can tell you, there are three ways to success.
+I am not in PL and I can tell you, there are three ways to succeed.

 - Cost leadership.
 Some will say it’s not possible to land a product at $4.
 It’s not only possible but very easy as long as you can ship by the container.
 But is a newbie going to ship an entire container on a hunch that their product will do well?
 Probably not.